KiroTheBlueFox/modeltocollisionboxesminecraft/README.md

 To clarify :
 I (KiroTheBlueFox (which is my Minecraft username)) own this tool and its code, but the code it generates is owned by the person who did the models you used.

-Information : I recommend having python 3.7 installed to launch it.
+Information : You need python 3.7 installed to launch it.

 Version 1.1.1 changelog :
  - Added a config.txt file to configure a few things